 - Ensure your tyre tread stays within legal limits, even when parked

 - Watch out for flooded roads.
-If the surface water looks too deep to drive through, or if you’re not sure, stop and find an alternative route.
+If the surface water looks too deep to drive through, or if you’re not sure, find an alternative route.
 If it’s passable, keep a safe distance to avoid bow waves from other cars and test your brakes as you exit the flooded area

 - Beware of aquaplaning, which is a loss of contact with the road due to surface water.
 If you lose control of your vehicle’s steering and braking, remain calm, keep a low speed and ease off the brake and accelerator until your tyres are touching the road again

 - Keep an eye out for potholes that might have formed over the winter months.
 Hitting one at speed can cause damage to your vehicle.
 If you do hit one, try not to brake too sharply.
-Make sure your tyres are inflated to their optimum pressure to also reduce the risk of punctures.

 - Take care when driving alongside high-sided vehicles.
 They’ll shield you from the wind, but you may be hit by a sudden gust when you’ve passed them